Pristina: Buses

-The Trafiku Urban city's buses serve to maintain a high level of connectivity between Pristina many different districts and beyond.
-It operates with 15 lines in the urban area.
-Lines are operated through a public-private partnership.
+The Trafiku Urban city's buses serve to maintain a high level of connectivity between Prishtina many different districts and beyond.
+It operates with 15 lines in the urban area and more private lines that go through rural areas.
+Lines are operated through a public-private partnership, with more than 80 buses on the fleet altogether.
+In the beginning of the year 2025, the Municipality of Prishtina announced a new unified bus ticket to use on all buses, including privately operated ones, which would help with difficulties paying different tickets while travelling via bus.

 Trains

 Pristina effectively has two train stations.
 Pristina railway station lies west of the center, while Fushë Kosovë railway station is Kosovo's railway hub.
 Pristina is serviced by a train that travels through Pristina to Skopje daily.

 Analysis from the Traffic Police have shown that, of 240,000 cars registered in Kosovo, around 100,000 (41%) are from the region of Pristina.
 The Pristina railway station is located near the city center.